Current status: This service has ended

 King Mountain stop location

-What to do here
+What to do and see

 King Mountain Trail is a challenging loop featuring interpretive panels.
-Follow it counter-clockwise, and stop on the rock overlooking the Eardley Escarpment.
+Follow it counter-clockwise and stop on the rock overlooking the Eardley Escarpment.
 You will also pass by Canada’s first geodetic survey station.

-A little further
+A little further down

 Information officers, outhouse, lookout, interpretation panels.
 Leashed dogs allowed.